 This image by Kevyn Aucoin showed me the incredible transformative power of makeup.

 I was unlucky enough to fall foul of bad acne from a very young age, so I escaped into a world of concealers and powders, studying the supermodels faces and the work of makeup artists such as Keyvn Aucoin and Bobbi Brown.
 This obsession carried on through school.
 It never lessened.

-After I took my A-levels, 3 creative subjects much to my schools disdain, I decided to take a year out before I went to the London College of Fashion to study makeup.
+After I took my A-levels, with 3 creative subjects much to my schools disdain, I decided to take a year out before I went to the London College of Fashion to study makeup.
 I worked in a department store on the Lancome counter, where I’d been as a Saturday girl for 2 years.
 All of a sudden, I had regular customers coming to see me and only me.
 I got hooked on the buzz of helping women find their perfect makeup.
 And this sheer love for makeup, beauty and my clients has not wavered.
 I worked on makeup counters for many years, honing my craft working with REAL WOMEN and building up a loyal customer base (a few of whom still come to me for annual lessons).
 I never made it to LCF!